Subham5778/CodeandSweet/README.md

 🍰 CodeandSweet – Full Stack E-commerce Application

 CodeandSweet is a full-stack e-commerce web application built using the MERN stack.
-The project allows users to browse sweets, add items to a cart, register/login, and place orders.
+The application allows users to browse sweets, add items to a cart, register/login, and place orders.
 It also includes an Admin Panel for managing products.

----

 🚀 Tech Stack
 Frontend

 React.js (Vite)